aspose-cells/Aspose.Cells-Products/cells/en/net/merger/merge-json-to-csv/_index.md

 The following example demonstrates how to merge JSON to CSV in C#.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge JSON to CSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to CSV file.
 If you develop code in C#, this will be simpler than it sounds.
-See {{platform} example that merges JSON to CSV.
+See C# example that merges JSON to CSV.

 {{% /blocks/products/pf/agp/text %}}